Daijuyama Tadaaki: Retirement from sumo

 He remained in the sumo world as a coach, initially at his old stable, but in late 1992 he branched out and re-established the Hanakago stable, the previous incarnation of which had been wound up in 1985 when the previous owner of the Hanakago stock, former yokozuna Wajima, resigned from the Sumo Association.
 He recruited the Mongolian wrestler Kōryū in 2000, and he became the stable's first sekitori after the November 2006 tournament, and reached the top division in July 2008.
 However, he was forced to retire in April 2011 after being found guilty of match-fixing.
 Another Mongolian, Arawashi, was inherited from Araiso stable and reached juryo in July 2011.
 Hanakago closed down the stable after the May 2012 tournament because of financial problems, and he moved with his wrestlers and staff to Minezaki stable.
 When that stable closed in March 2021 he moved to Takadagawa stable.

+In anticipation of his sixty-fifth birthday in April, he decided to retire definitively on 21 March 2024.